Efficiency, reduction of errors, downtime, and costs.

 Meanwhile, information technologies have been emerging over the last few decades.
 The development of structured query language (SQL) databases was significant in advancing data management.
 Modern SCADA systems incorporate SQL capabilities, further linking to enterprise resource planning systems for a smoother and more holistic operation.

-Market research analysts also state that the industrial control systems market, which includes SCADA systems, is projected to reach $181.6 billion by 2024.
+Market research analysts also state that the industrial control systems market, which includes SCADA systems, is projected to reach $201.77 billion in 2025 and is expected to reach $309.03 billion by 2030.
 The Industrial Internet of Things, cloud technology, and evolving web technology will no doubt have an impact on future SCADA systems.

 Since SCADA systems provide flexible, scalable means to monitor what’s happening throughout a complex production process, on a shop floor, or within remote substations, they can make a significant contribution to maintenance and reliability efforts.